Click a button to go to a popular page on this site:

 I recently by accident found my 16 year old son's stash of magazines (all of females), which disgusted me, although I realize it is normal for teens to be curious (and to masturbate).
 But I also found pictures printed from the Internet of naked men in different poses and having sex.
 Is this common, or does it mean more?
 I am planning on talking to him. (age 35)

-Some (not most) straight males occasionally look at pictures of naked males.
-Your son is probably normal.
+Some straight males occasionally look at pictures of naked males.
+There is probably nothing you need to say about those photos.

 I caught my daughter masturbating last week.
 Since then, I have noticed her going into her room frequently.
 When she does this, I listen and can hear her masturbating.
 Last Saturday, she masturbated 6 times.
 During the week, she did it twice every day after school.
 Is this normal? (age 40)